Categories

 • If the documents uploaded by the customer are genuine and not tampered with, then the user can sign up with your business.
 Documents that aren’t authentic are rejected and the customer can’t use the services.

 All the AI-powered document verification services verify documents issued by the government only.
-These documents include passports, driving licenses, photo ID cards, voter’s identification documents.
+These documents include passports, driving licenses, photo ID cards, and voter’s identification documents.

 What are the Fraud Detection Techniques Used by Software?